inancgumus/learngo/04-statements-expressions-comments/questions/01-statements/README-edit.md

 That's right.
 The `+` operator combines `10` and `runtime.NumCPU()`.

 Statements can't be used with operators.
-For example: `import "fmt" + 3` will produce an error.
+For example, `import "fmt" + 3` will produce an error.
 However, this doesn't mean that they can be combined using expressions.

-Expressions can return multiple values, but is not the reason why the program will run, since the expression inside `fmt.Println()` only produces a single value.
+Expressions can return multiple values.
+However, that is not the reason why the program will run, since the expression inside `fmt.Println()` only produces a single value.

----